viamrobotics/docs/docs/micro-rdk/base/esp32_wheeled_base.md

 ---

 An `esp32_wheeled_base` base supports mobile robotic bases with drive motors on both sides (differential steering).
-Only two-wheeled bases are supported by this micro-RDK exclusive model.
+Only two-wheeled bases are supported by this micro-RDK model.

 Configure a `esp32_wheeled_base` base as follows: